Standard imsets for undirected and chain graphical models: Preliminaries

-A subset $C \subseteq N$ is said to be {\it connected} if there exists an undirected path form $a$ to $b$ for all $a, b \in C$ in the subgraph $G_C$.
-A {\it connectivity component of $G$} is a maximal connected subset in $G$ with respect to set inclusion.
+A subset $C \subseteq N$ is said to be \textit{connected} if there exists an undirected path from $a$ to $b$ for all $a, b \in C$ in the subgraph $G_C$.
+A \textit{connectivity component of $G$} is a maximal connected subset in $G$ with respect to set inclusion.
 The connectivity components in $G$ form a partition of $N$.
-A {\it chain graph} (CG) $G$ is a graph whose connectivity components $C_1, \dots, C_m$ are ordered such that every edge $a \to b \in E(G)$ with $a \in C_i, b \in C_j$ for $i < j$ is directed.
+A~\textit{chain graph} (CG) $G$ is a graph whose connectivity components $C_1, \dots, C_m$ can be ordered such that if $a \rightarrow b \in E(G)$ with $a \in C_i, b \in C_j$, then $i < j$.
 Equivalently, a chain graph is defined as a graph containing no directed cycles.
-The connectivity components of a chain graph are called {\it chain components}.
+The connectivity components of a chain graph are called \textit{chain components}.
 The set of chain components of a chain graph $G$ is denoted by $\mathcal{C}_G$.
 The chain components are most easily found by removing all directed edges from $G$ before taking connectivity components.
 Both undirected graphs and directed acyclic graphs are chain graphs.
-In fact, a chain graph is undirected if $m=1$, and directed acyclic if each chain component contains only one vertex.
+In fact, a chain graph is undirected provided $m=1$, and directed acyclic if each chain component contains only one vertex.
 Suppose two chain graphs $G,H$ have the same underlying graph.
-Then we say $H$ is {\it larger} than or equal to $G$ if $a\uedge b \in G$ implies $a\uedge b \in H$.
+Then we say $H$ is \textit{larger} than or equal to $G$ if $a \rightarrow b$ in $H$ implies $a \rightarrow b$ in $G$.
 In this case, we write $H \ge G$.
-By definition, $H$ has more undirected edges than $G$ if $H$ is larger than $G$.
+From the definition, $H$ has more undirected edges than $G$ if $H$ is larger than $G$.